Analysts Are Bullish on These Financial Stocks: Network International Holdings (NWKLF), Organogenesis Holdings (ORGO)

 Organogenesis Holdings (ORGO)

-BTIG analyst Ryan Zimmerman reiterated a Buy rating on Organogenesis Holdings yesterday and set a price target of $14.00.
+In a report released today, Steven Lichtman from Oppenheimer assigned a Buy rating to Organogenesis Holdings, with a price target of $9.00.
 The company’s shares closed last Wednesday at $7.34, close to its 52-week high of $8.05.

-According to TipRanks.com, Zimmerman is a 5-star analyst with an average return of 22.5% and a 63.7% success rate.
-Zimmerman covers the Healthcare sector, focusing on stocks such as Tactile Systems Technology, Staar Surgical Company, and Zimmer Biomet Holdings.
+According to TipRanks.com, Lichtman is a 4-star analyst with an average return of 9.5% and a 56.8% success rate.
+Lichtman covers the Healthcare sector, focusing on stocks such as Zimmer Biomet Holdings, Merit Medical Systems, and Integra Lifesciences.

-Currently, the analyst consensus on Organogenesis Holdings is a Strong Buy with an average price target of $10.67, a 45.6% upside from current levels.
+Organogenesis Holdings has an analyst consensus of Strong Buy, with a price target consensus of $10.67, which is a 45.6% upside from current levels.
 In a report issued on January 7, Credit Suisse also maintained a Buy rating on the stock with a $9.00 price target.

 TipRanks has tracked 36,000 company insiders and found that a few of them are better than others when it comes to timing their transactions.
 See which 3 stocks are most likely to make moves following their insider activities.